lzwjava/lzwjava.github.io/original/2025-02-10-verbose-en.md

 - For verbose output with Kubernetes `kubectl`, use the `--v` flag followed by a number indicating the verbosity level (e.g., `--v=6` or `--v=9`): `kubectl get pods --v=6`.

 - To get verbose output from systemd, use `journalctl -b -x` to view logs with explanations or `systemctl --full --all status <service>`.

+- To enable verbose output with `bundle install`, use `bundle install --verbose`.